‘Be the Light’ – Matthew 5:14

 As a result of the trusting relationships between all members of the school community and embedded Christian Values in every aspect of our practice, pupils grow into respectful, resilient and compassionate young people who have an understanding and respect for diversity and difference together with a motivation to help others in their community and beyond.
 Throughout all that we do, we encourage our children to ‘shine’ in their own special ways.

-‘Be the best you can be’ – Isla
+‘Be the light means the be the best you can be’ – Frank

 ‘Be the light is about ensuring our children are nurtured so that they shine inside and out’ - Parent